nRFCloud/ts-json-schema-transformer/README.md

 Generate a mock object for the given type.
 Should support all formats as well as other constraints.

+#### `assertValid<T>(obj: unknown): asserts obj is T`

+Validates that a given object satisfies the constraints defined in the given generic type parameter's schema.
+The method will throw an error if validation fails.
+This function call is replaced a wrapped validator method at compile time.

 ### JSDoc Tags